seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

 - Stereotypes: An annotation classification for classes. @Component @Controller @Service @Repository

 - A Stereotype is an annotation that can be used to annotate other annotations.

-Marking interface MyTransactionalService Meta-Annotations: An annotation that is used as part of another annotation.
+- Meta-Annotations: An annotation that is used as part of another annotation.
 For example, @RestController is not a Stereotype.
 It is a convenience annotation composed of @Controller and @Responsebody.

 ### Can you describe: Scopes for Spring beans?
 What is the default scope?